A. D. G.

-The reactionary of noir fiction
+Life

-After joining a military boarding school at the age of twelve and leaving the school system with only a BEPC (lower secondary education certificate), he began working life as an employee at Crédit Lyonnais.
+A.D.G. was born on December 19, 1947, in Tours.
+After joining a military boarding school at the age of twelve and leaving the school system with only a BEPC (lower secondary education certificate), he began his working life as an employee at Crédit Lyonnais.
 He then went on to work as a secondhand bookseller and antiques dealer.

-For a time, he was close to the polemicist Michel-Georges Micberth, who led the Jeune Force Poétique Française (Young French Poetic Force), and became his collaborator and literary director at the JFPF publishing house (from 1966 to 1971), where he wrote under the pseudonym "Alain Dreux-Gallou"—Dreux and Gallou being the surnames of two of his grandparents.
-His real name was difficult to use in literature, due to its similarity to that of the well-known author Alain-Fournier, so he kept the initials of his pseudonym—A.D.G.—always written with three periods, as his pen name.
-At one point, he considered switching to the name Alain Camille, but quickly reverted to his original signature.
-In fact, Camille became the legal surname he adopted, as he found his birth name too burdensome.
+For some time, he was close to the polemicist Michel-Georges Micberth, who led the Jeune Force Poétique Française (Young French Poetic Force), and became his collaborator and literary director at the JFPF publishing house (from 1966 to 1971), where he wrote under the pseudonym "Alain Dreux-Gallou"—Dreux and Gallou being the surnames of two of his grandparents.
+His real name posed difficulties for use literature, due to its similarity to that of the well-known author Alain-Fournier, so he kept the initials of his pseudonym—A.D.G.—always written with three periods, as his pen name, he considered switching to the name Alain Camille, but quickly reverted to his original signature.
+In fact, he adopted Camille as his legal name, as he found his birth name too burdensome.

 His first novel, La Divine Surprise, was inspired by the confidences of Jo Attia, a gangster and resistance fighter, whose biography he was ghostwriting at the time.
 Due to the mystery surrounding his true identity, some imaginative journalists once speculated that A.D.G. was a pseudonym for Raymond Queneau, while others believed the book to be the memoirs of a former gangster turned writer.

 In his novels, unlike other authors of the Série Noire, he deliberately avoids glorifying the criminal underworld, which he considered to be made up of "dim-witted, foolish, and inconsistent idiots who ride on the fame that writers like Auguste Le Breton and José Giovanni have created for them."
 An admirer of Albert Simonin, A.D.G. sprinkled his early novels—particularly Les Panadeux—with slang expressions.
 He signed each of his novels by including a reference to the polemicist Paul-Louis Courier, whose commemorative monument has stood in the main square of Véretz since 1878.

 In 1972, he published a Berrichon chronicle titled La Nuit des grands chiens malades, which was adapted into a film by Georges Lautner under the title Quelques messieurs trop tranquilles.
 The story features a hippie commune settling in a small village and clashing with a gang of criminals, eventually teaming up with local farmers.
 This was followed by a subtle tribute to Louis-Ferdinand Céline, Cradoque's Band; a heist story, Les Trois Badours, published under the pseudonym Alain Camille; and a return to the Berry region with Berry story.
 In 1977, he won the Mystère de la critique prize for L'otage est sans pitié.
 That same year, he wrote Le Grand Meaulnes, which imagines Augustin's return to his lost homeland—a work that serves as both a tribute to and a parody of the masterpiece by his great predecessor.